Balakirev1837/game-admin-panel/README.md

 # Game Admin Panel

 A lightweight web dashboard for managing game servers running in Docker containers.
-Lists servers, starts/stops containers, edits INI configs, and sends RCON commands — all from a browser.
+Lists servers, starts/stops containers, edits INI configs, and sends RCON commands.
+This is firmly (houseplant software)[https://hannahilea.com/blog/houseplant-programming/]!
+It probably won't do what you want!

 ## Quick Start